pmeeny/CI-MS3-FootballMemories/TESTING.md

 ## Unit testing information
 Note:
-- I did start writing unit tests, and I wrote two tests for the util.py route.
-- Due to time constraints and getting up to speed on pytest and mocking I did not complete any more unit tests
+- I wrote two tests for the util.py route but due to time constraints and getting up to speed on pytest and mocking I did not complete any more unit tests
 - I would like to have written a full suite of unit tests for all routes and to potentially use mock objects for mongodb and aws connections
 - The unit test file I did write is stored in the "tests" folder
 - The unit test is called tests/test_util.py and contains two tests(test_generatetimestamp and test_getmonthandyear)